 Finding competent information about a location before you travel can be challenging.

-- Firms that market themselves as travel experts for us are often not open or clear about how safe it is for us to travel to specific destinations because it does not help their bottom line.
+- Firms that market themselves as travel experts for us are often not open or explicit about how safe it is for us to travel to specific destinations because it does not help their bottom line.

-It is pretty shitty, that such a large and profitable demographic as homosexual males cannot find the information we need in one place.
+It is pretty shitty that such a large and profitable demographic as homosexual males cannot find the information we need in one place.
 Many of us piece data together from multiple sources broken down into separate markets.

 We are going to change that with this article.

-Travelling while gay
+Traveling while gay

 It should go without saying that not every location is a safe place for us to travel.
 Unfortunately, that is not the world we live in.
-Over the last few years, the physical, emotional and verbal attacks on our community, have only increased.
+Over the last few years, the physical, emotional, and verbal attacks on our community have only increased.
 Sadly, the period up to and including Gay Pride Month is one of the most dangerous.